Publisher: DoGooder Comics

 Release Date: 15th November 2014 (Thought Bubble)

-If you’re at Thought Bubble this year, you can grab yourself a copy of Night Florist from DoGooder Comics at Table 161 in the New Dock Hall.
-The book will be available online shortly thereafter.
+If you’re at Thought Bubble this year, you can grab yourself a copy of Dungeon Fun: Book Three (as well as previous issues in the series and other titles from the DoGooder back catalogue) from Tables 160 and 161 in the New Dock Hall.
+Copies will be available online from Monday 17th of November.